ahmetaa/zemberek-nlp/README.md

 ## Known Issues and Limitations
 - Project requires Java 8 or higher.
-- Morphological disambiguation is working less accurate then expected.
+- Morphological disambiguation is working less accurate than expected.
 - Library is not well-tested for multi-threaded usage.

 Please see issues section for further issues and feel free to create new ones.